magnetrwn/buddy8800/README.md

 bin/buddy8800 your/path/to/rom100.bin 0x100
 ```

-Note that this will not check if the binary file is too large for the specified range, and in which case will just continue writing to other cards in the system, which is expected behavior.
+Note that this will not check if the binary file is too large (more than 2048 bytes) for the specified range, and in which case will just continue writing to other cards in the system, which is expected behavior.
 The CLI loading utility allows you to load data in any range of memory as it serves exactly that purpose, even after having loaded a file already from a config file.

 Much of this information is also immediately reported upon running the emulator during setup phase, allowing you to quickly see if the loaded configuration is correct.